-Within Lewknor Primary, the headteacher, Deborah Cole, is the senior manager and responsible for all staff.
+Within Lewknor Church of England Primary School, the headteacher Deborah Cole is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.